mariogalic/scalatest-custom-reporter-example/README.md

 ### How to pass suite's tags as custom information to the reporter?

-1. Mixing [`BeforeAndAfterAll`](http://doc.scalatest.org/3.0.1-2.12/org/scalatest/BeforeAndAfterAll.html) trait in the test:
+1. Mixin [`BeforeAndAfterAll`](http://doc.scalatest.org/3.0.1-2.12/org/scalatest/BeforeAndAfterAll.html) trait in the test:
     ```
     class HelloSpec extends FlatSpec with Matchers with BeforeAndAfterAll {
     ```